HeardLibrary/linked-data/vanderbot/convert-config.md

-# Configuration JSON file format and conversion scripts
+# Configuration file format and conversion scripts

-This page describes the format of a JSON configuration file that can be used to generate metadata description files and the CSV headers they describe.
+This page describes the format of a configuration file that can be used to generate metadata description files and the CSV headers they describe.
 The metadata description files are based on the W3C [Generating RDF from Tabular Data on the Web](https://www.w3.org/TR/csv2rdf/) Recommendation and map CSV columns to [RDF format](https://www.mediawiki.org/wiki/Wikibase/Indexing/RDF_Dump_Format) of the [Wikibase data model](https://www.mediawiki.org/wiki/Wikibase/DataModel) used by [Wikidata](https://www.wikidata.org/).
-The script that does the conversion is [convert_json_to_metadata_schema.py](convert_json_to_metadata_schema.py) and it is also described [here](http://baskauf.blogspot.com/2021/03/writing-your-own-data-to-wikidata-using_11.html).
-Another script, [acquire_wikidata_metadata.py](acquire_wikidata_metadata.py), downloads existing data from Wikidata into a CSV file whose headers are determined by the JSON configuration file.
+The script that does the conversion is [convert_config_to_metadata_schema.py](convert_config_to_metadata_schema.py) and it is also described [here](http://baskauf.blogspot.com/2021/03/writing-your-own-data-to-wikidata-using_11.html).
+Another script, [acquire_wikidata_metadata.py](acquire_wikidata_metadata.py), downloads existing data from Wikidata into a CSV file whose headers are determined by the configuration file.
 See [this page](acquire_wikidata.md) for details.

-Both scripts and the JSON configuration file format are designed to support the creation of data to be uploaded to the Wikidata API by the Python script VanderBot ([vanderbot.py](vanderbot.py)).
+Both scripts and the configuration file format are designed to support the creation of data to be uploaded to the Wikidata API by the Python script VanderBot ([vanderbot.py](vanderbot.py)).
 For more information about VanderBot, see [this page](./README.md).

+Starting with version 1.1.0, this script works with either a YAML or JSON configuration file.
+The two types of files are structured in the same way.
+The details below describe what is required to create the JSON flavor of the file.
+The YAML flavor of the file is structured analogously.
+To see an example of the YAML flavor, look at [this file](config.yaml).

 **Note about other Wikibase instances:** Although the use of this configuration file is described for Wikidata, it can be used for any Wikibase instance.
 So when the term "Wikidata" is used here, one can generally substitute "Wikibase".